-There are two rooms to choose from when dining here – the 15th century Oak Room, best suited to romantic evenings, and the light and bright Garden Room, ideal for a meal with friends.
-If you want to pull out all the stops, plump for the seven-course tasting menu accompanied by a selection of fine wines.
+There are two rooms to choose from when dining here – the 15th-century Oak Room, best suited to romantic evenings, and the light and bright Garden Room, ideal for a meal with friends.
+If you want to pull out all the stops, plump for the chef's tasting menu accompanied by a selection of fine wines.

 Devour seafood with a fusion twist in the heart of St Aubin at Lazin Lizard.
 Prized starters include the finger lickin’ sticky cola ribs and pan-fried scallops with chorizo, while the seafood bucket will go down a treat!
 Don’t miss the cocktail menu, which features the restaurant’s own spin on classic tipples.

-One of only two Michelin star restaurants in Jersey, Bohemia is a super stylish eatery, ranked among the top 15 places to eat in the UK.
-The classic dinner menu is £69 for three courses, with dishes such as seared scallops with truffle puree, slow-cooked turbot with Jersey oysters and glazed duck breast to choose from.
-But it’s all about the dessert here though.
-Save room for the raspberry and tarragon pudding or opt for the cherry parfait with beer ice cream.
+A Michelin-starred restaurant, Bohemia is a super stylish eatery, ranked among the top places to eat in the UK.
+The classic dinner menu is £89 for four courses, with dishes such as seared scallops with truffle puree, slow-cooked turbot with Jersey oysters and glazed duck breast to choose from.
+But it’s all about the dessert here though, so save room for the best in fine-dining puddings.

 Seafood is served up in stunning surrounding at the Oyster Box.
 Set along the waterfront in St Brelade’s Bay, this restaurant offers sensational views across the glimmering sea.
 On a balmy summer’s day, its terrace is the perfect place to slurp down Jersey Rock oysters along with a chilled glass of wine.
 If you’re after something a little heartier, opt for the Thai green monkfish curry with grilled king prawns and steamed rice.